gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 This command sets up a new KinD cluster named `gardener-local` and stores the kubeconfig in the `./example/gardener-local/kind/extensions/kubeconfig` file.

-> It might be helpful to copy this file to `$HOME/.kube/config` since you will need to target this KinD cluster multiple times.
+> It might be helpful to copy this file to `$HOME/.kube/config`, since you will need to target this KinD cluster multiple times.
 Alternatively, make sure to set your `KUBECONFIG` environment variable to `./example/gardener-local/kind/extensions/kubeconfig` for all future steps via `export KUBECONFIG=$PWD/example/gardener-local/kind/extensions/kubeconfig`.

-All following steps assume that you are using this kubeconfig.
+All of the following steps assume that you are using this kubeconfig.

 Additionally, this command deploys a local container registry to the cluster as well as a few registry mirrors that are set up as a pull-through cache for all upstream registries Gardener uses by default.
 This is done to speed up image pulls across local clusters.